 Heavy 240 volt systems can heat water faster and stay hot longer but require special installations from an electrician and an extra disconnect panel for safety regulations.
 If you plan on moving your hot tub in the future, go for a plug-and-play configuration.
 These stress-free hot tubs connect via a standard home outlet.

 It is important to consider the total cost of owning a hot tub or spa, including both the initial purchase and the maintenance.
-Make sure you know how efficient a heating system is and how well the hot tub can maintain a specific temperature.
-We also recommend looking for excellent water filtration to make the best hot tub.
+Ensure you know how efficient a heating system is and how well the hot tub can maintain a specific temperature.
+We also recommend looking for excellent water filtration for the best hot tub experience.

-Models with solid foam installation might not come at a lower price, but many see that the extra price is worth it after long-term use.
+Models with solid foam installation might not come at a lower price, but many see the extra cost is worth it after long-term use.
 Energy-efficient heaters require less power and money spent getting the spa to reach the desired temperature.
-More filtration leads to a lower price overall on treatment chemicals.
+More filtration leads to lower prices overall on treatment chemicals and cleaning services.

-You will need a cover to fit your spa and likely steps to enter the spa, so factor that into the price as well.
-These added accessories are not often considered in the price of the hot tub itself, so definitely make sure you include them in your purchasing budget.
+You will need a cover to fit your spa and likely steps to enter the spa, so factor that into the prices as well.
+These added accessories are not often considered in the hot tub price itself, so definitely make sure you include them in your purchasing budget.

 Watson’s has everything you need for your spa, including the cover and chemicals.
 Those are also covered under our low price guarantee.

 Enjoy Luxurious Features